sapcc/maintenance-controller/README.md

 This property is achieved with an extensible plugin system.

 ## Concept
-Kubernetes nodes are modelled as finite state machines and can be in one of three states.
+Kubernetes nodes are modelled as finite state machines, which can be in one of the following three states:
 - Operational
 - Maintenance Required
 - In Maintenance